Personalized Learning Program

 Students in this program will be permitted to attend classes in a fully online learning environment.
 They will not be required to be present in the school building for instruction unless otherwise decided via a team meeting or unless their course attendance and progress is not satisfactory.
 The student may also select a blended schedule (attend face to face courses for a portion of the day, while completing online courses during other portions of the day).
 Administrators, guidance counselors and teachers may require the student to attend school for a portion of the day if the student's attendance and course progress is not satisfactory.
 Transportation will be provided to and from school at the beginning and end of each school day.

-During the 2017-2018 school year, students can take two asynchronous online courses with Upper Perkiomen School District teachers: Health 2 Online and College and Career Preparation Online.
-Students can also enroll in the following asynchronous online courses with teachers provided through Edgenuity:
+Beginning in the 17-18school year, students can take two asynchronous online courses with Upper Perkiomen School District teachers: Health 2 Online and College and Career Preparation Online.
+Students can also enroll in the following asynchronous online courses with teachers provided through Edgenuity.
+The courses we offer can be found under the course offerings tab below.